CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ## Task 3: Create a bot

+In this task, you will learn how to create a bot.

 You can use the Bot Framework SDK to create a bot based on a template, and then customize the code to meet your specific requirements.